-The Department of Computer Science does not guarantee funding for any MS student.
-Funding and graduate assistant opportunities are prioritized for PhD candidates.
-Limited opportunities for teaching assistants are available and students will be contacted if selected for a position.
+The Department of Computer Science reviews every MS student for teaching assistantships once PhD candidates have been awarded funding.
+Limited opportunities for teaching assistantships are available and students will be contacted if selected for a position.
 MS students are encouraged to seek out graduate assistantships outside of the department.